Expat Community in Tokyo: Meetup Opportunities for Foreigners

 For more than 100 years, the Tokyo Lawn Tennis Club has promoted intercultural relations through the spirit of athletic competition.
 Situated in the peaceful environs of Arisugawa in central Tokyo, the club has become an oasis for tennis lovers.

 Another option is to consider joining a community through volunteering.
-Volunteering is a great way to meet other people who share an interest in making a positive contribution and you'll find that working alongside others is a great way to build friendships.
-You can find suggestions in our previous article on volunteering in Tokyo.
+Volunteering is a great way to meet other people who share an interest in making a positive contribution and you’ll find that working alongside others is a great way to build friendships.
+You can find suggestions in Where to Volunteer in Tokyo.

 Organizations for Women in Tokyo